dome9/serverless-aws-onboarding/README.md

 3. Navigate to Lambda -> Create Function.
 4. Select "Browse serverless app repository option"
 5. Check the "Show apps that create custom IAM roles or resource policies".
-6. Enter `dome9` inside the search input.
+6. Enter `CloudGuard` inside the search input.
-7. Click  "dome9-automatic-onboarding".
+7. Click  "cloudguard-automatic-onboarding".
 8. Enter the required fields `Dome9AccessId` .and `Dome9SecretKey` with you keys from previous steps.
 9. Enter an email address in the `NotificationEmail` field.
 Any onboarding failures will be sent to this address.
 10. Check the `I acknowledge that this app creates custom IAM roles.` (If it appears).